leanprover/fp-lean/functional-programming-lean/src/dependent-types/indexed-families.md

 {{#example_decl Examples/DependentTypes.lean replicate}}
 ```

+In addition to providing assistance while writing the function, the informative type of `Vect.replicate` also allows client code to rule out a number of unexpected functions without having to read the source code.
 A version of `replicate` for lists could produce a list of the wrong length:
 ```lean
 {{#example_decl Examples/DependentTypes.lean listReplicate}}